particle-iot/docs/src/content/reference/datasheets/b-series/sulu.md

 {{!-- END do not edit content above, it is automatically generated --}}

+`TX` is a boot mode pin on the Photon 2, P2, and M-SoM, but not on Sulu.

 #### Boot mode pins vs. Photon 2

 {{imageOverlay src="/assets/images/sulu/sulu-photon2-boot-comparison.svg" alt="ADC comparison" class="full-width"}}